NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, SEER, SEER2, EER, CEER
+     - SEER, SEER2, EER, CEER
      - The efficiency type of the cooling system.
 System types central air conditioner and mini-split use SEER or SEER2.
 System types room air conditioner and packaged terminal air conditioner use EER or CEER.
 Ignored for system type evaporative cooler.
    * - ``cooling_system_cooling_efficiency``
      - false